DONATE

 One in three people living with diabetes has some degree of diabetic retinopathy, and every person who has diabetes is at risk of developing it.

 The disease is progressive: at first, the blood vessels start to leak and eventually cause bleeding inside the eyes.
-There are three stages of retinopathy that mainly affect the central part of the retina and can cause permanent blindness, while a different type of the disease, called maculopathy, affects the middle of the eye.
+There are three stages of retinopathy that mainly affect the central part of the retina and can cause permanent blindness, while a different type of the disease, called maculopathy, affects the back of the retina.
+This part of the eye is responsible for fine contrast, enabling us to see faces and colours.

 How is diabetic retinopathy treated?